 The lockdown slowly eased.
 We were finally able to meet up with people outdoors.
 The mister and I got a bit more comfortable about going outside.
 We made time to go for walkies around the neighbourhood on the weekends, covered in masks of course.
 One day we walked from our home to central London via Regent’s Park.
 It took us 3 hours to get there, but curiosity got the better of us and we wanted to see what the city was like.
 One of my most vivid memory was seeing a deserted Piccadilly Circus and Chinatown!

 By now, most things were allowed to reopen, including hairdressers (have I mentioned part of my monthly lockdown activity was giving the husband a haircut?) with strict social distancing & hygiene measures.
-August is also the husband’s birthday month, so we went out and dined in restaurant for the first in time 6 months!
+August is also my husband’s birthday month, so we went out and dined in a restaurant for the first in time 6 months!
 We also managed to squeeze in a staycation to York with our friends (aka London family) and their dog and had a lovely birthday dinner for the mister at York’s finest restaurant, Le Cochen Aveugle.
 It was exquisite.
 It made it even more special because we all shared that sense of free-from-jail at last! haha

 SEPTEMBER, OCTOBER & NOVEMBER